Importance of a Ground Fault Circuit Interrupter – GFCI

 - Remove the cover plate by removing the screws holding the cover plate on, and pulling the cover plate away from the wall.

-- Remove the mounting screw and pull the outlet from the wall.
+- Then remove the mounting screw and pull the outlet from the wall.

-- Remove the wires from the outlet by turning the fixing screws counterclockwise and removing the wires in this order:
+- Next remove the wires from the outlet by turning the fixing screws counterclockwise and removing the wires in this order: a.
+Black (hot) b.
+White (neutral) c.
+Green (ground)

 - Strip the neutral and ground wires by straightening them out and carefully stripping the coating away to about ½” from the end.
 Do not strip the hot wire.